 Olympiad: The most important team tournament open to all FIDE countries held biannually.

 Open file: A file with no pawns on it.

 Open game: A game beginning with 1.e4 e5.

 Opening: The first part of the game where both sides develop their armies.

-Open tournament: A tournament (or section of a tournament) open to players of all levels.
+Open tournament: A tournament (or section of a tournament) open to players of any rating.

-Organizer: The person or group running an event.
+Organizer: The person or group of people responsible for the smooth operation of a tournament.
 They procure the playing site, equipment, and arbiters.
 They also gather the players and ensure their comfort and playing conditions.

 Original Life Master: In USCF, a player who has played at least 300 tournament games with a rating of 2200 or higher (the games need not be consecutive).
-They have a permanent floor of 2200, and this is the only way to achieve a 2200 floor.
+OLMs receive a certificate from USCF and have a permanent floor of 2200; this is the only way to achieve a 2200 floor.